 As Above So Below

-My curiosity lead me to dive deep into the scientific research and personal anecdotes about weird experiences and phenomena.
+My curiosity leads me to dive deep into the scientific research and personal anecdotes about weird experiences and phenomena.
 I cannot say this is one field but rather a concoction of areas of interest.
-There is so much overlap between these areas and at the same time so much opposition to the other’s theories.
 Whatever approach I take to describe unity is futile.

 So what are these areas then you will want to know.
-I speak about areas like telepathy, clairvoyance, Psychokinesis, remote viewing, getting good ideas, healing but also virtual realities and mental disorders.
+I speak about regions like telepathy, clairvoyance, Psychokinesis, remote viewing, getting good ideas, healing but also virtual realities and mental disorders.

-To survive in this branch of exploring the vague and unknown you need to be both skeptical and open minded.
-From experience I can say that creative insights at first seemed to come out of the blue.
-As time progressed I could trace back circumstances that enlarged the possibility of such insights to occur.
+To survive in this branch of exploring the vague and unknown you need to be both sceptical and open-minded.
+From experience, I can say that creative insights at first seemed to come out of the blue.
+As time progressed, I could trace circumstances that enlarged the possibility of such ideas to occur.

 How about a workshop on getting better ideas and learn how to repeat?

 It is not as simple as holding a stone above a pond and let gravity do its thing.
 More often than not I prime my mind to find a solution for something and let the thought rest.
 When I can relax by listening to music I like or find another form of distraction the answer very often comes to me.

 This answer can be concrete as well as wrapped in a layer of symbols.
 It takes patience and experience to let these thoughts enter the fore of the mind and find acceptance without judgment.
 You need to be willing to collect the data, stand back and analyse the data.

 Learn to analyze and quantify your gut feeling

 I consider the body as one big antenna with which I sense the what we consider material environment.
 At the same time, the body functions as an extension of the mind in that express thoughts through the body.
 Think about goosebumps when you think about something or tears that spontaneously begin to flow when watching a touching movie.